DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/participants.md

    - For single participant: processes the detailed participant data

 6. **Error Handling**: If errors occur during the API request, they are handled appropriately:
-   - Authentication errors (401 Unauthorized) if credentials are invalid
+   - Authentication errors (401 Unauthorised) if credentials are invalid
    - Bad Request errors (400 Bad Request) if parameters are invalid
    - Not Found errors (404 Not Found) if the requested participant doesn't exist